nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  academic tasks conveniently.

 <div markdown="span" class="alert alert-success">

 **:bulb: Tip:**
 You can include `remind` when adding an assignment instead of using the `remind` command to set reminders after adding an assignment.
 </div>

 Examples:
-* To add a lab report assignment that is due on 23th April 2020 12.30pm and associated with the module CS2100, you can simply enter `add n/Lab report d/23-04-2020 1230 mod/CS2100`.
+* To add a lab report assignment that is **due** on 23th April 2020 12.30pm and **associated** with the module CS2100, you can simply enter `add n/Lab report d/23-04-2020 1230 mod/CS2100`.
-* If the CS1010S tutorial assignment that you're intending to add is of high priority due to the tight deadline, you can enter `add n/Tutorial 2 d/21-04-2020 2359 mod/CS1010S priority/HIGH`
+* To add a CS1010S tutorial assignment that is of **high priority**, you can enter `add n/Tutorial 2 d/21-04-2020 2359 mod/CS1010S priority/HIGH`

-Examples:
-* `add n/Lab report 3 d/23-04-2020 1230 mod/CS2100`
-* `add n/Tutorial 2 d/29-06-2020 1400 mod/CS2100 remind`

 ### Deleting assignments : `delete`